 Portable Welding and Outside Welding

-Since shielding gas can be difficult and dangerous to transport and windy conditions can minimize the effectiveness of shielding gas for solid cored wires, flux cored MIG wires are ideal for portable welding operations or jobs that are outside.
-Since the flux shields the weld as part of the wire, wind simply won’t be a factor.
-In addition, many outside welding jobs won’t call for the same level of attention to the weld’s appearance, so flux cored should typically work just fine.
+Since shielding gas can be difficult and dangerous to transport and windy conditions can minimize the effectiveness of shielding gas for solid cored wires, flux-cored MIG wires are ideal for portable welding operations or jobs that are outside.
+Since the flux shields the weld as part of the wire, the wind simply won’t be a factor.
+In addition, many outside welding jobs won’t call for the same level of attention to the weld’s appearance, so flux-cored should typically work just fine.

 Faster Welding with MIG Machines

 In some cases, welders report that flux-cored wire makes it easier to weld faster (although, remember you need to factor in clean up time!), especially if you use more of a drag angle that makes it easier to see the weld puddle while working.
 At the very least a flux cored wire removes the need to worry about shielding gas, which adds an element that needs your attention and adds an additional cost.